 On October 1, 1949, Mao Zedong, chairman of the Communist Party of China, stood before a crowd of hundreds of thousands in Beijing’s Tienanmen Square to proclaim the formation of a People’s Republic of China.
 “This government is willing to establish diplomatic relations with any foreign government that is willing to observe the principles of equality, mutual benefit, and mutual respect of territorial integrity and sovereignty,” he said.
 Within hours, the Soviet Union became the first country in the world to officially recognize China’s new government.

 Also standing on the stage on that monumental day, representing the spirit of her dead husband Sun Yat-sen, was Soong Ching-ling, who had done her best during the war years and after to foster a compromise between the government her family ran and the Communists, but had finally been forced to choose one or the other.
-In defiance of Chinese tradition and Confucian values, she had picked the Communists, thus precipitating the final, irredeemable rupture between herself and her siblings that they had managed to avoid for so long.
-In the end, her love for China had proved greater than her loyalty to them.
+Being the Soong sister who loved China most of all, she had felt obligated to pick the Communists in defiance of all of the Confucian values of fileal piety, thus precipitating the final, irredeemable rupture between herself and her siblings that they had managed to avoid for so long.
 In the years to come, she would be awarded the Stalin Peace Prize (an oxymoronic name if ever there was one) and would be named Vice Chairman of the People’s Republic, a rank that placed her in theory below only Chairman Mao himself.
 The home in Shanghai where she had lived with Sun Yat-sen became a national shrine, while she moved back into Charlie Soong’s old house, the same one in which she had grown up with her siblings during very different times.

 Said siblings were scattered hither and yon by the winds of civil war, but all made safe landings using their parachutes of wealth.
 H.H.
 Kung and his wife Ai-ling, the Soong sister who loved money above all else, took up residence in New York, where they would be the subject of several law-enforcement investigations into the sources of their enormous fortune, but would never be formally charged with any crime.
-Mei-ling, the sister who loved power, was still with Ai-ling in New York in 1949, but was making plans to return to her husband if and when he could set up a stable base again on Taiwan.
+Mei-ling, the sister who loved power, was staying with Ai-ling in New York when Ching-ling was standing alongside Chairman Mao in Beijing, but was making plans to return to Chiang Kai-shek if and when he could set up a stable base again on Taiwan.
 Meanwhile their brother T.V.
-Soong, the mastermind of the Second World War China lobby, had wound up in Hong Kong, whence he would deal energetically in oil, commodities, and technology in the years to come, becoming a living embodiment of the British colony’s postwar incarnation as a haven of unfettered laissez-faire capitalism, and becoming in the process, according to local legend at least, “the richest man in the world.”
+Soong had gone to Hong Kong, whence he would deal energetically in commodities and technology in the years to come, becoming a living embodiment of the British colony’s long tradition of unfettered laissez-faire capitalism, and becoming in the process, according to local legend at least, “the richest man in the world.”

-Taiwan is an island of about 14,000 square miles (36,000 square kilometers) — i.e., slightly smaller than the nation of Denmark — that lies at its closest point barely 80 miles (130 kilometers) off the coast of Southern Inner China.
+Taiwan is an island slightly smaller than the nation of Denmark that lies at its closest point barely 80 miles (130 kilometers) off the coast of Southern Inner China.
 A rugged place of jungles and crags, Taiwan was not considered an integral part of China for most of that land’s long history, contrary though this is to present-day Communist Chinese rhetoric.
-The native population, who had been living there for thousands of years already even in the time of the Han dynasty, were fiercely independent and didn’t hesitate to defend themselves against venturesome mainlanders, even as the island’s jungles teemed with deadly diseases.
+The native population, who had been living there for thousands of years already even in the time of the Han dynasty, were fiercely independent and didn’t hesitate to defend themselves against venturesome mainlanders, even as the island’s jungles teemed with equally deadly diseases.
 An enclave of breathtaking beauty, Taiwan was nevertheless seen for many, many centuries as an ill-starred place that was best avoided.

 It was actually the Japanese rather than the Chinese who first established a toehold on Taiwan in the middle of the second millennium of our epoch; the good fishing hereabouts made it an ideal way station for ships and boats sailing between the Japanese home islands and other parts of East Asia.
 Then the Europeans came along.
 (The once-standard alternate name for Taiwan in the West, Formosa, stems from the Portuguese Ihla Formosa, or “Beautiful Island.”)
 The Spanish settled a piece of Taiwan in 1626, only to be driven off by the Dutch in 1642.
 These Europeans cleared swaths of jungle, laying bare for agriculture the fertile soil beneath, and built missions, schools, and institutions of government.
 With the mainland then passing through the chaotic transition between the Ming and the Qing eras, many hardy Chinese chose to emigrate to the comparatively prosperous and peaceful Taiwan.